OfficeDev/office-js-docs-pr/word/word-add-ins.md

 ## Learn more

 Learn more about extending Word by reading the [Word add-ins programming guide](word-add-ins-programming-guide.md).
-Read the [word-add-ins-javascript-reference](word-add-ins-javascript-reference.md) to learn about the objects that you can access.
+Read the [Word add-ins Javascript reference](word-add-ins-javascript-reference.md) to learn about the objects that you can access.

-## Give feedback about the API
+## Give us your feedback

-The documentation for this API is hosted on GitHub with the intention that we can improve the documentation and API by making it open for [issues](https://github.com/OfficeDev/office-js-docs/issues) against the documentation.
-Issues can include errors in the documentation, requests for clarification, or requests for improvements in the documentation.
-We also welcome general feedback about the API and the experience you have with it.
+Your feedback is important to us.

+* Check out the docs and let us know about any questions and issues you find in them by [submitting an issue](https://github.com/OfficeDev/office-js-docs/issues) directly in this repository.
+* Let us know about your programming experience, what you would like to see in future versions, code samples, etc. Use [this site](http://officespdev.uservoice.com/) for entering your suggestions and ideas.

-## Additional links
+## Additional resources

 * [Office Add-ins](https://msdn.microsoft.com/en-us/library/office/jj220060.aspx)
 * [Get started with Office Add-ins](http://dev.office.com/getting-started/addins)